 Romance overload – ‘Hotel Le Mandelberg’ and restaurant ‘La Table’ in Mittelwihr

 I start with the Hotel Le Mandelberg.
 It does its name justice and is located directly at the vineyard Mandelberg (almond mountain).
-Furthermore it’s perfectly located to visit the surrounding villages of the region, has a car park and looks adorable from the outside.
-Our rooms were clean and comfy with a great view at the vineyards.
+Furthermore, it’s perfectly located to visit the surrounding villages of the region, has a car park and looks adorable from the outside.
+Our rooms were clean and comfy with a great view of the vineyards.
 The ladies at the reception were really friendly.
 If you stay longer, they even have a Spa area.

 Everyone who stays in Mittelwihr will enjoy dinner at the La Table.
 It’s recommended by Michelin and we met many of the hotel guests here dining.
 The dishes were delicious, a pleasure for your eyes and stomach.
-Additionally they serve exquisite regional wines and the service is outstanding.
+Additionally, they serve exquisite regional wines and the service is outstanding.
 It’s worth every penny here.

 When in Alsace, you should go out eating at least once.
 It would be a great pity if not.
 We can totally recommend the Hotel and the restaurant.

 Mittelwihr as a village is not so interesting.
 For a walk in the vineyards, it’s perfect.
 After dinner, we made a little walk to watch the Perseids.
 As if it was not enough to have a fabulous summer day, a fantastic dinner and a beautiful walk through the vineyards, we could watch some falling stars as the cherry on top.

 Maybe now you can imagine why we’re so in love with the Alsace and why our time there always seems like a dream.
 Alsace is perfect as a romantic getaway for two.
 But also for everyone else.